Bruno Santos

-Bruno Santos (born July 17, 1987) is a Brazilian mixed martial artist currently fighting in the Middleweight division of the World Series of Fighting now known as Professional Fighters League and is currently ranked as #1 contender for the belt.
+Bruno Santos (born July 17, 1987) is a Brazilian mixed martial artist who competed in the Middleweight division of the World Series of Fighting and Professional Fighters League.

 Mixed martial arts career

 Early career

 Santos faced Danilo Pereira on August 29, 2009, at Win Fight & Entertainment 4 for the WFE Middleweight Championship, winning via unanimous decision.

 Bellator MMA

 Undefeated at 12–0, Santos made his Bellator debut against Giva Santana at Bellator 61 on March 16, 2012.
 Though a considerable underdog coming into the fight, Santos would win the fight via unanimous decision, remaining undefeated in the process.

 He was then expected to face Brian Rogers on April 20, 2012 at Bellator 66, however Santos was forced out of the bout due to a shoulder injury.

 Ultimate Fighting Championship

 Little over a year after his win over Giva Santana, Santos was signed by the UFC and made his debut against fellow newcomer Krzysztof Jotko on December 7, 2013, at UFC Fight Night: Hunt vs. Bigfoot.
 Santos lost the fight via unanimous decision.

 Santos faced Chris Camozzi at UFC 175 on July 5, 2014.
 He won the fight by split decision.

 Santos next faced Elias Theodorou on October 4, 2014 at UFC Fight Night: MacDonald vs. Saffiedine.
 He lost the fight via unanimous decision and was subsequently released from the promotion.